IsaiahDB/SentimentAnalysisApiUdacity/readme.md

 # Sentiment Analysis API Web App

-This web app should determine if a piece of text is positive, negative, or neutral.
+This web app should determine if a piece of text in any language is positive, negative, or neutral.

 ## File Description
  * Webpack is included in this project